gridsuite/gridsuite-integration-test/README.md

 ```
 Features can be run on different platforms:
 - local: all REST calls are sent to localhost (no SSO token required), or using the gateway (SSO token required)
-- dev-master: calls are made on the gateway at https://dev-master.gridsuite.rte-france.com/gridexplore (SSO token required)
 - demo : Azure public platform using https://demo.gridsuite.org/gridexplore